[Briefings] Internet governance in February 2019

 Hardware making a comeback, new artificial intelligence (AI) initiatives being launched, and intensifying efforts to curb the spread of harmful content were among the main digital policy developments in February 2019.

 These and many other developments, trends, and regional updates were covered during February’s just-in-time briefing on Internet governance – our monthly appointment on the last Tuesday of every month – which took place on 25 February 2019.
-They were also summarised in the Internet Governance Barometer for February, and in Issue 38 of the Geneva Digital Watch newsletter, which will be published in the first week of March 2019.
+They were also summarised in the Internet Governance Barometer for February, and in Issue 38 of the Geneva Digital Watch newsletter.

 The briefing was led by Dr Stephanie Borg Psaila, the interim director of DiploFoundation and the Geneva Internet Platform (GIP).
 She was joined by Sorina Teleanu, curator of AI for the GIP Digital Watch observatory and Vladimir Radunović, director of cybersecurity and e-diplomacy programmes at DiploFoundation.